mattischrome/console-blog/content/posts/the-imaginary-girlfriend/index.md

 - Wrestling
 - Twenty Two
 title: John Irving, The Imaginary Girlfriend
-heroImage: ../../assets/images/defaultHero.jpg
-description: '*The Imaginary Girlfriend* is a short autobiography by American author John Irving.
-In it, he'
 ---
 *The Imaginary Girlfriend* is a short autobiography by American author John Irving.
 In it, he explains the interwoven roles of writing and wrestling in his life.